- 2/9/21. Added DSD link.

 Think of it like prioritizing time and writing a list.
 The tasks are separate and must be done on their own.

-Your A/D converter (inside your interface), captures and quantizes these values (samples) at a fixed rate, and of a specified size.
+Your A/D converter or DAC (inside your interface), captures and quantizes these values (samples) at a fixed rate, and of a specified size.
 Each piece of data contains parameters that are used in accurately reproducing the original sound.
-The way your computer does this is by copying the original values, and then playing them back in the same order and rate at which they were captured.
+The way your computer does this is by copying the original values and then playing them back in the same order and rate at which they were captured.

 This in theory produces an exact replica of the sound you just recorded.